Xeuz-x/FingerPrint/readme.md

 ## Features 🔥
 ![Yo](https://cdn.discordapp.com/attachments/799536846689271808/805781562968899635/ezgif.com-gif-maker.gif)

+## WARNING BUGS ‼️

+Could lead to total loss of saved data

 ## Currently the program needs to be called in the top-level window.
 So use the command line instead of IDEs to
 call the program, otherwise the sensor will ignore your touch.